 These are the perfect spaces for outdoor entertaining.
 Be sure you create enough room to accommodate guests as they mingle and dine.
 Think about how many guests you will usually host.
 Plan on having at least 4 feet of space per person.
-You also want to add outdoor furniture, so try to leave a 3-foot wide area of open space around furnishings to create plenty of elbow room.
+You also want to add outdoor furniture such as those dining sets Melbourne homeowners love, so try to leave a 3-foot wide area of open space around furnishings to create plenty of elbow room.

 The beauty of having a garden is that you can add an outdoor fountain to the area.
 This can add an element of class and attractiveness to your garden and really look fabulous.
 Outdoor Fountain Pros have a wide selection of very attractive fountains.